mathwhiz1212/autocompilegpg/README.md

 # simpleautocompilegpg
-Simple script that automatically downloads, verifies and compiles gnupg.
+Simple script that automatically downloads, verifies and compiles GnuPG.

-The current version installs/upgrades gpg to gpg V.1.4.19.
+The current version installs/upgrades GnuPG to GnuPG V.1.4.19.

 Currently this script requires: A debian based linux distro.
 A working internet connection, firefox and gpg or sha1sum.